Small-Bodies-Node/pdco-dashboard/README.md

 ### Styling & MaterialUI

 Global SCSS is available.
-However, on a per-component basis we're using MaterialUI again, both for its ready theming and for its encapsulate-able scss-like css-in-js stylings.
+However, on a per-component basis we're using MaterialUI both for its ready theming and for its encapsulate-able scss-like css-in-js stylings.

 For layout, we're heavily using css grid.
 If you haven't used css-grid before then see the talk ["CSS Grid Changes Everything"](https://www.youtube.com/watch?v=txZq7Laz7_4).